zehrakocairi/Create-story-in-Westeros/README.md

 - **Additional Story Buttons**: Implementation of diverse story options such as "story with a bad ending," "funny story," or "interesting story."
 - **Enhanced Styling**: The page will be styled to enhance user experience and aesthetic appeal.
 - **Character Images**: Integration of character images related to the selected characters.
-- **GOT Music**: Incorporation of Game of Thrones music to create an immersive user experience.
+- **GoT Music**: Incorporation of Game of Thrones music to create an immersive user experience.